uwblueprint/starter-code-v2/docs/user-auth/testing.md

 # Testing User Auth (API Documentation)
 {:.no_toc}

 The easiest way to test user auth is to use either the REST or GraphQL endpoints.
-Suggested tools include Postman, Insomnia, or cURL for REST, and the GraphQL playground (http://localhost:5000/graphql) for GraphQL.
+Suggested tools include Postman, Insomnia, or cURL for REST, and the GraphQL playground (http://localhost:5000/graphql) or Altair for GraphQL.
 You can also choose to test through the frontend, which calls a subset of these endpoints.

 Note that only Admin users can access user endpoints, and that emails of created users must be unique.